fenago/machine-learning-for-finance/lab_guides/Lab_9.md

 ### Note {#note .title}

-[**Note**]: This implementation of the adversarial fairness method follows an implementation by Stijn Tonk and Henk Griffioen.
-You can find the code to this chapter on Kaggle at
+**Note**: This implementation of the adversarial fairness method follows an implementation by Stijn Tonk and Henk Griffioen.
+You can find the code to this lab on Kaggle at
 <https://www.kaggle.com/jannesklaas/learning-how-to-be-fair>.

 Stijn\'s and Henk\'s original blogpost can be found here: